 4. Determine Your Target

-This is such a simple concept, but is probably the biggest obstacle I see with many of my clients.
-You have to have a target.
+This is such a simple concept, but it's probably the biggest obstacle I see with many of my clients.
+You need to have a target.
 It is as easy as that.
-How can you expect to reach the goal of employment without aiming for a bulls-eye?
+How can you expect to reach the goal of employment without aiming for a bullseye?

 Here's an example: